Isha Basant Joshi: Career

+Her poetry was admired from several sources for its range of meters and "broader feminist mission".

 Personal life

 In 2004, it was reported that Joshi, who at that time was a 96-year-old widow, was being looked after by distant relatives in the servant quarters of a mansion on Kabir Marg in Lucknow.
 Following media reports, she was taken inside.
+In 2016 a niece reported that she had died several years ago.